About the PROGRESS Initiative

 Gun violence is now the leading cause of death for all children and youth in the United States, and has been the leading cause of death for Black children in the United States for almost two decades.
 Longstanding systemic inequities, structural violence and structural racism widen racial, ethnic and health disparities, limit social, economic and educational opportunities and contribute to increased firearm-related homicide and suicide rates.

-PROGRESS is led by two outstanding gun violence prevention scholars and practitioners: Jo Richardson, PhD, MPower Professor of African American Studies and Medical Anthropology and Woodie Kessel, MD, MPH, Professor of Pediatrics and the Practice of Public Health.
+PROGRESS is led by two outstanding gun violence prevention scholar-practitioners: Jo Richardson, PhD, MPower Professor of African American Studies and Medical Anthropology, and Woodie Kessel, MD, MPH, Professor of Pediatrics and the Practice of Public Health.

 • Produce innovative and transformative scholarship using a multidisciplinary approach.